daoyou4000/GIT_Command/README.md

   - touch .gitigore
   build the one script for git that runs for git, it will igore the file that does need to be committed.

-  e.g., it will ignore the files with postfix .lst and .s
+  e.g., it will ignore the files with postfix .lst and .s in

     Debug/Obj/

     **/*.lst